SiFTW/PepperScience/content/publication/targeting-the-non-canonical-nf-κb-pathway-in-chronic-lymphocytic-leukemia-and-multiple-myeloma/index.md

   lymphocytes were significantly more resistant to its cytotoxic effects.
 Sensitivity to CW15337 was

-  associated with the nuclear expression of the NF- B subunit, p52.
+  associated with the nuclear expression of the NF-kB subunit, p52.
 Importantly, tumor samples from

   a subset of poor prognosis CLL patients, with mutations in a gene called BIRC3, showed elevated